SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/EMail/CreateDefaultEMailEntity.md

 Loading default values into a new EMailEntity.
 NetServer calculates default values (e.g. Country) on the entity, which is required when creating/storing a new instance
-<br />**Online Restricted:** The EMail agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The EMail agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 **Returns:** New EMailEntity with default values

 [WSDL file for Services86/EMail](../Services86-EMail.md)